 The SPA law calls for stringent water resource protection measures in new and expanded development projects.
 It does not apply to properties with existing residences or other legally existing land uses if such uses are not changing.
-Environmental overlay zones, which set limits on impervious surfaces, apply in the Upper Paint Branch and Upper Rock Creek SPAs.
+Environmental overlay zones, which set limits on impervious surfaces, apply in the Upper Paint Branch, Upper Rock Creek, and Ten Mile Creek SPAs.

 Activities and projects subject to SPA regulations and guidelines: